 Edit your application

-- Re-read any scholarship application essay or short-answer responses slowly (and I mean s l o o o w l y), carefully, and preferably a few hours or even days after you finish your first draft.
+- Re-read any scholarship application essay or short-answer responses slowly, carefully, and preferably a few hours or even days after you finish your first draft.
 Fresh eyes are the best eyes.

 - Read the text out loud to yourself.
 (I love this trick!
 So simple, so effective.)

-- Ask someone else to edit your work, like a family member, a friend or sibling (one already in college, maybe?), or an English teacher or professor.
+- Ask someone else to edit your work, like a family member, a friend or sibling (one already in college, maybe?), or an English teacher.

-This is merely an observation, but based on our scholarship applicants, you’d think that valedictorians were the only ones out there doing community service.
-Okay, that’s a bit of an exaggeration, but there does tend to be a lot of academic high achievers submitting applications.
+Based on our scholarship applicants, you’d think that valedictorians were the only ones doing community service.
+Okay, that’s a bit of an exaggeration, but we do tend to see a lot of academic high achievers submitting applications.
 Not super surprising, I suppose.
-But I feel quite confident that there are plenty of students with tons of volunteer experience and average grades out there too—maybe even less-than-average grades.
-Why aren’t they applying for these scholarships?!
-Don’t feel intimidated by the potential applicant pool.
-There are plenty of scholarships with other criteria besides a stellar GPA.
+But I know there are plenty of high school students with tons of volunteer experience and average grades too—maybe even less-than-average grades.
+And we scholarship readers definitely consider them highly; in fact, they often win.